junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Branching Strategy

-By default, development happens in branches, which are merged via pull requests (PRs from `master` will be closed).
+By default, development happens in branches, which are merged via pull requests (PRs from `main` will be closed).
 Special cases, like fixing problems with the CI pipeline, are of course exempt from this guideline.

 Please make sure to give branches a meaningful name!